AI Image Doesn't Match Your Prompt: Fix It

 Step 7: Iterate one variable at a time

 Once the prompt is structurally sound, change exactly one thing per generation.
-Two changes makes diagnosis impossible.
+Two changes at once make diagnosis impossible.
+Lock the seed where the tool allows it so you isolate the prompt change from random variation.

 • The output contains every attribute your prompt explicitly named.

-• Three different seeds at the fixed prompt all produce the named attributes.
+• Three different seeds at the fixed prompt all produce the named attributes (structural fix, not a lucky roll).

-• A teammate looking at the prompt and output can verify the match without you explaining.
+• Someone else looking at the prompt and the output can verify the match without you explaining it.

-• The output style matches what you intended, without averaging into something mushy.
+• The output style matches your intent without averaging into something mushy.

 If it still fails